cataclysmbnteam/Cataclysm-BN/data/mods/DinoMod/README.md

 # DinoMod
-A content addition mod for Cataclysm: DDA, adds dinosaurs to fight, befriend or just to add something fun and new.
-Intended to work with all other vanilla-DDA based mods, but probably not total conversions.
+A content addition mod for Cataclysm: BN, adds dinosaurs to fight, befriend or just to add something fun and new.
+Intended to work with all other vanilla-BN based mods, but probably not total conversions.

 # Takeaway Features
 Intended for all players and includes content of varying difficulty